 Apple unveils two new watches, and virtual fitness app

-iPad also updated with new A12 Bionic chip, making CPU 40% faster
+iPad also updated with new A12 Bionic chip, making it 40% faster central processing unit

 Apple has unveiled two new smartwatches and a new fitness service for Apple Watch users, in a virtual event from its US headquarters.

-The company also updated its iPad line, announcing a new iPad Air and the eighth generation iPad with a new A12 Bionic chip that the company said was 40 per cent faster CPU and offered a two times jump in graphics for users.
+The company also updated its iPad line, announcing a new iPad Air and the eighth generation iPad with a new A12 Bionic chip that the company said was 40 per cent faster central processing unit (CPU) and offered a two times jump in graphics for users.

 The launch of two new Apple Watches had been widely expected, with the company flagging the event last week by sending out invites with the line “Time Flies”.